A systematic review of assistive technologies for children with dyslexia: Results

-A mobile application is a software application developed specifically for use with a mobile device such as a smartphone or tablet \cite{rello2012mobile}.In this literature review mobile application includes all the software applications particularly tailored for mobile and tablets including augmented reality.
+Mobile-assisted learning applications are software applications designed to be used with mobile devices like smartphones or tablets~\cite{rello2012mobile}.
+In this literature review, mobile-assisted learning application includes all the software applications, particularly tailored for mobile and tablets, including augmented reality.